How To Stay Secure & Fail at Black Hat & DEFCON

-Be cautions when using ATMs, especially machines close to the venue.
+Be cautious when using ATMs, especially machines close to the venue.

-Be very weary of the wireless networks through the venue – and your entire stay at Black Hat.
+Be very wary of the wireless networks through the venue – and your entire stay at Black Hat.

 When using the hotel’s Internet, choose a wired connection in a room, if available.

 Use your VPN at all times.
 If you are working with sensitive information, use a wired connection with VPN.

 When roaming, if you have the option, use a 3G or 4G cellular modem for Internet access.

 Whilst staying secure at these conferences, you should also ensure you get the best out of them.